 5. Explain the Results

 How did the campaign perform amongst the target audience?
 How many impressions did you earn?
-How many engagements?
+What's the engagement rate?
 Did you solve the problem?
 What was the ROI with your initial budget in mind?

 Examples of Successful Case Studies

 Running an influencer media campaign on Instagram isn’t as easy as it sounds.
-You need to balance both current social media trends and creativity to ensure the success of your campaign.
+You need to balance both current social engagement trends and creativity to ensure the success of your campaign.

 Here are some great examples of Instagram influencer marketing case studies that didn’t miss the mark: